 1958 to 1960

 Geothermal energy expanded in the world over the years.
 The first geothermal plant in Wairakei, New Zealand, came into operation in 1958.
-And the year later, another plant was built in Mexico and then in many other countries.
+And the year later, another plant was built in Mexico and many other countries.

 The first commercial geothermal plant came into existence in The Geysers in California in 1960.
 In 1966, the Pauzhetskaya GeoPP was put into operation in Kamchatka.